awsdocs/amazon-ses-developer-guide/doc-source/custom-verification-emails.md

 ### Q11\.
 Are custom verification emails DKIM\-signed?<a name="custom-verification-emails-faq-q11"></a>

 In order for verification emails to be DKIM\-signed, the email address that you specify in the `FromEmailAddress` attribute when you create the verification email template must be configured to generate a DKIM signature\.
-For more information about setting up DKIM for domains and email addresses, see [[ERROR] BAD/MISSING LINK TEXT](dkim.md)\.
+For more information about setting up DKIM for domains and email addresses, see [Authenticating Email with DKIM in Amazon SES](dkim.md)\.

 ### Q12\.
 Why don't the custom verification email template API operations appear in the SDK or CLI?<a name="custom-verification-emails-faq-q12"></a>